-Evansville, IN. - Beginning May 15 and continuing through June 19, 2017, the Evansville Water and Sewer Utility (EWSU) will temporarily change the disinfectant used in the water treatment process.
+Evansville, IN. - Beginning August 13 and continuing through September 10, 2018, the Evansville Water and Sewer Utility (EWSU) will temporarily change the disinfectant used in the water treatment process.
 EWSU will be using free chlorine rather than the regularly used disinfectant (chloramine) during this time period.
-This is the first of two such temporary switchovers, with the second one coming in August.
-A separate notice for that second switchover will also be issued.
+This is the second of two such temporary switchovers for the year, with the first one having already occurred in late spring.